varvarra/CV/README.md

 #### Institute of Education, UCL (Sept.
 2012 - Sept.
 2013)

 - MA in Educational Planning, Economics, and International Development
-- 2.1
-- Fieldwork Organisation and Qualitative Data Collection for my 10,000 word dissertation on the importance and the use of IT (access to the Web Resources) in primary/secondary schools.
+- Fieldwork Organisation and Qualitative Data Collection for the final dissertation on the importance and the use of IT (access to the Web Resources) in primary/secondary schools.
 - Developed an interest about Educational Technology during that year, which further led me to deepen my own research in the field.
 That, in turn, has eventually put me on a path of software development.